 - Exercise Physiology

-Graduates of on-campus or online exercise science associates degree programs enter the workforce as fitness instructors, consultants, or personal trainers, among others.
-Exercise science associates degree online program grads may also choose a career as a high school coach, or physical/massage therapist, which requires additional training.
+Graduates with an exercise science degree enter the workforce as fitness instructors, consultants, or personal trainers.
+An exercise science degree grad may also choose a career as a high school coach.
+Or they may become an occupational therapy assistant, a physical therapist assistant, or a massage therapist, which requires additional training and education.

-Entry-level positions available in the field of exercise science often include assistantships to professionals during which individuals gain hands-on experience working directly with clients under the supervision of more experienced exercise science professionals.
+Entry-level positions available in the field of exercise science often include assistantships to professionals.
+During these experiences, individuals gain hands-on experience working directly with clients under the supervision of more experienced exercise science professionals.
+A sports psychologist or occupational therapist practice are common places to find these roles and advance a fitness career.

 - Physical Education